TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - Pylint Test - Done prior to Heroku deployment
     - Main Issues: found errors with Exceptions and import of checkout.settings ---UPDATE---
     - Other issues associated to migrations or auto applied and advised can be ignored as auto generated.
 Also does not affect final outcome of project.
-- PEP8 - Does it need this test with pylint in action...? --UPDATE--
+- PEP8 - Does it need this test with pylint in action...?
+YES
 - RGB Colour blindness Test - Done prior to Heroku deployment with no issues